MaSe69/dssb/index.md

 Python
 - [Python - outside dataframes](python_overview) - How to complete tasks that cannot be addressed by dataframes?
-- [Pandas - Working on Python Dataframes]() - How to create, change, etc. Python dataframes?
+- [Using Python Dataframes - Pandas](pandas) - How to create, change, etc. Python dataframes?
 - [Altair for Dataframes]() - How to plot dataframes in an up-to-date way?
 - [Models with Dataframes](models) - How to enhance knowledge about the content of a dataframe?
 - [References on Python Dataframes](python_references) - Which other sources should be used as well?